timothybrink/data-viewer/README.md

 Clone this repo, npm install, and run `npm start`

+## Usage

+The idea is that npm start runs a telemetry server on localhost:3300.
+You can then send data to it, or open localhost:3300 in a browser and look at the incoming telemetry.
+Data is sent by means of HTTP get requests, and there's some info on formatting in server.js.
+As for the UI, it can be customized by the UI.json file (in the ui directory).
+Right now it's a test setup, but it should be pretty clear how to change it.

 ## Contact

-For any questions, problems, etc. feel free to contact me at [contact@timothybrink.dev](mailto:contact@timothybrink.dev).
+For any questions, problems, etc. (better documentation?) feel free to contact me at [contact@timothybrink.dev](mailto:contact@timothybrink.dev).